pierredavidbelanger/parseclient/README.md

 ## Getting Started

-First include this library:
+First include this library into the `<dependencies/>` section of you pom.xml:

-*NOTE: I did not release to Maven Central yet.
-You will need to clone the project, and `mvn install` it locally.*

 ```xml
 <dependency>